 But it seems like we spend more and more time on Zillow looking at homes every year.
-You know what I'm talking about.
-You are watching tv at night and then you open your phone or computer to see how much your dream would cost.
-Naturally, I've always ask myself: is it better to rent or buy a home?
+You know what I’m talking about.
+You are watching TV at night and then you open your phone or computer to see how much your dream would cost.
+Naturally, I’ve always asked myself: is it better to rent or buy a home?

 When it comes to buying vs. renting a house, there is always a passionate debate about which is the best financial move.
 Both sides have valid points, so it can be confusing.
-In truth the answer depends on a lot of factors.
-And recent changes in the tax law have also made owning a home less financially advantageous, so knowing if it's better to rent or buy isn't getting any easier.
+In truth, the answer depends on a lot of factors.
+And recent changes in the tax law have also made homeownership less financially advantageous, so knowing if it’s better to rent or buy isn’t getting any easier.

 The common argument for buying is, ‘Why would you pay rent to a landlord when you could build equity in a home?’